Independent Review Organizations

 Don't send your medical records to TDI.

-The IRO must decide whether your health plan will pay for the denied treatment within 15 days of receiving your information, and no later than 20 days after TDI assigns the case.
-In cases involving life-threatening conditions, the IRO must decide within three days of receiving your information, and no later than eight days after TDI assigns the case.
+The IRO must decide whether your health plan will pay for the denied treatment within 15 days of receiving your information, or no later than 20 days after TDI assigns the case.
+In cases involving life-threatening conditions, the IRO must decide no later than three days after TDI assigns the case.

 The IRO Decision